kenserous/stock-market-bot/README.md

    - **QuarterlyIncomeStatementsFY23_Modified.xlsx:** quarterly income statement of Microsoft up to FY2023, obtained from the above Excel financial statement

 ## **Blog Post**
 The project is outlined in my blog post, in the Medium link I posted below.
-The Medium link also contains all of the sources used for this project. https://medium.com/@usbsikennaldy/machine-learning-and-the-ability-to-predict-stock-prices-fa20c72133df
+The Medium link also contains all of the sources used for this project.<br>
+https://medium.com/@usbsikennaldy/machine-learning-and-the-ability-to-predict-stock-prices-fa20c72133df